Hallelujah78/crossword-app/NOTES.md

 - clicking the 'Generate Answers' button calls `generateClues()`
 - in generateClues:
-  - we get all the cells that are not void and do not have a letter prop set to a value and store them in `hasEmpty`
+  - we get all the cells that are not void and do not have a `solution` prop set to a value and store them in `hasEmpty`
   - `if (fillGrid && hasEmpty.length > 0)`
     - we can ignore this since the issue is when fillGrid is false or removeEmpty is true